efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 ```

-To check whether the predictive model would perform better without salary data I regressed WLP against 1 and 2 year lagged opponent points, pass yards, rush yards, and turnovers.
+To check whether the predictive model would perform better without salary data I regressed WLP against 1 and 2 year lagged pass yards, rush yards, turnovers, and opponent points.
 The best model I could fit with those team stats explained ~16.5% of the variance in win rate.
 With salary cap data added back into the model I was able to explain ~44.5% of the variance in win rate.

 ```